 Most people in Australia possess assets at the time of their death and want their property to be distributed according to their wishes.
 A valid will gives legally enforceable instructions about the distribution of assets and who should be in charge of the process.
-In some cases there may be dispute about the validity of the document and disputed will solicitors may become involved in a legal challenge to contest probate.
+In some cases there may be dispute about the validity of the document and contested probate solicitors may become involved in a legal challenge.

 In order to ensure that assets are distributed according to the wishes of the deceased it is important that a legally valid will is in force at the time of death however even then a challenge can still be mounted in certain circumstances by disputed will solicitors in a contested probate claim before the Australian Supreme Court.
 If there is no will the 'intestacy rules' dictate the allocation of the deceased's assets to relatives or if there are no qualifying relatives to the State.

 Challenging A Will

 There are a number of grounds for challenging validity and disputed will solicitors will initially consider matters outlined below if they intend to contest probate :-

 Despite what is written in a will, it may be possible to challenge the distribution set-out in the will, or even challenge the validity of the will itself.
 If you have been left out of a will or you believe that your share of inheritance is unfair, you may be able to legally contest the will under certain circumstances.

 Grounds for Contesting a Will